saitoha/termprop/README.rst

     termprop detects some terminal glitches and advanced facilities information, that terminfo does not provide.
-    This package is inspired MinEd's termprop.c.
+    This package is inspired by MinEd's termprop.c.

 Install
 -------